Tour de France called off amid virus, no new dates set

 It may still happen this year, but it’s clear the three-week race won’t be starting on June 27 in the Riviera city of Nice as scheduled.

-French President Emmanuel Macron effectively made that decision in his speech to the nation on Monday when he announced that all public events with large crowds have been canceled until at least mid-July.
+French President Emmanuel Macron effectively made that decision in a speech to the nation when he announced that all public events with large crowds have been canceled until at least mid-July.

 "Given that it’s now impossible that the Tour starts at its planned date, we are consulting with the (International Cycling Union) to try and find new dates,” race organizers said Tuesday.